ConceptaNjolima/MyTNTResources/Week 3/[ENG3.2]Unit testing with Jest.md

     });
     ```

-* Testing for an error

-Making sure the function returns an error (exception)
+* Testing for an exception.
+Making sure the function throws an exception

     ```typescript
     storesForState(state: string): Store[] {